ziniriccardo/Proton-range-in-a-material/README.md

 •	In [plot.py](/plot.py) there are the two final plots settings.
 Stopping power and energy in function of range of the particle.
 Using configparser data are loaded form the saved arrays.

+Final plots for a proton energy of 100 MeV

 ![](/images/bragg_peak.png) ![](/images/energy.png)